 - Know what you are.
 Company description is the first section on a job ad.
 It is your direct introduction.
 Write about your company with pride but don’t brag.
 You need to describe what your company does, but you also can drop hints as to what kind of company you are by briefly mentioning what your company has accomplished and hopes to accomplish.

-A good job ad makes the difference.
 First impressions matter.
 A concise, enticing, and transparent job ad will attract the best candidates for your company.
 Below are the details of how to optimize each section of a standard job ad: